ShravanSRao/Cryptonite-TP/README.md

 # Cryptonite-TP
 1)HTML :
 New things i learned :<b>(Note i knew some html before this so i'm just listing the new things i leanred )</b><br>
-a)Use of strong and em tags ,i was familiar with b and i tags b before.
+a)Use of strong and em tags ,i was familiar with b and i tags before.
 <br>
 b)Comments in html and keyboard shortcut to it that ctrl + /
 ```